Measure marketing performance effectively

 - If you want more information, I’ve also written a blog post on 7 ways to increase your customer lifetime value.
 And another one that is relevant to this topic on six key marketing metrics.

 Do let me know how you get on with measuring your marketing and what insights you get.
 And if you need some help, check out my Work With Me page.
-You can book a FREE 30-minute discovery call with me.
+You can book a chat with me.
 We’ll discuss the challenges you’re facing, and talk about how I can help you grow your business.